 Possible Duties of an Executor

 - Obtain a Grant of Probate.
-This is a stamp of approval from the Court that authorises the Executor to act on behalf of the estate.
-This is not always necessary.
+This is a stamp of approval from the Court that the Will is valid and authorises the Executor to administer the estate.
+Depending on the value of the estate, this is not always necessary.

 - Pay any debts of the estate and deal with any tax issues before the estate is distributed.

 - Deal with any challenges to an estate.

 - Keep records of the money coming in and out of the estate.

 - Distribute the estate as per the Will and the wishes of the deceased.

 - If need be, establish trusts for the beneficiaries who are under 18 years of age or those that are mentally incapable of handling their own funds.